rcap107/forecasting/objectives.md

+TODO list:

+- write narrative everywhere
+- write exercise instructions + code + placeholder + solution marker
+- finish uncertainty section quantile regression as classification
+- extract plotting functions in a helper module

 ## h=1 model design and evaluation

-- Use dataframes / skrub to fetch and align time-structured data source to build exogeneous features that are available for the forecast horizon of choice at the time of prediction.
+- Use dataframes / skrub to fetch and align time-structured data source to build exogenous features that are available for the forecast horizon of choice at the time of prediction.
 - Use skrub expressions to be able to do model selection on the pipeline steps:
     - lag variables included or not and lag amount